 - The more variety your eat, the more diverse your nutrition.
 Every time you go to the grocery store or farmers market, buy something you’ve never tried before: a new fruit, vegetable, or cut of meat.

-- Become an adventurous eater, and leave that food fear behind.
+- Let’s leave our food fear behind.

 I’ve written a series of articles to guide you through the autoimmune protocol, step by step.
 It includes FAQ, mistakes to avoid, book reviews, and more.
 Click here to see the whole list.